 There are neither no changes in the requirements to obtain a family immigration permit.
 For information regarding the requirements for your case type, please follow this link and answer the questions to find the relevant information.

 Suppose you already have a family immigration permit and cannot travel to Norway within the entry deadline stated in your permit.
 In that case, UDI can help you extend the entry deadline.
-You can call us or send us an email by choosing the relevant case type and filling in the contact form.
+You can contact us by choosing the relevant case type and filling in the contact form.

 There is no change in the application process for a residence permit in Norway, and the rules for family immigration are the same.
 However, there is a change in how you can apply for family immigration.

 To apply for protection in Norway, you must be in Norway or at the Norwegian border to apply.
 It is not possible to apply for asylum in Norway from a different country.
 Afghans who may get residence through the quota refugee scheme must have a direct or indirect connection to Norway.
 There is no quota for receiving refugees from Afghanistan except those who have a connection to Norway.
 If you are outside Afghanistan, please get in touch with UNHCR where you are staying (external website).
 It is the UNHCR that decides whether you can be considered a refugee.

 If you are in Afghanistan and you previously have received a final rejection on an application for protection or another residence permit, the case in which you have received a decision will not be reconsidered.